There are a ton of ways you can make your pro site stand out online, but your website color scheme is one of the most important.

-So whether you're making your site using a builder like Wix or crafting it with WordPress and a theme like Divi, having a “v yeet” color palate (as the kids would say) is very important (as the adults would say).
+So whether you're making your site using a builder like Wix or crafting it with WordPress and a theme like Divi or Astra, having a “v yeet” color palate (as the kids would say) is very important (as the adults would say).

 How the heck do you go about choosing your website color scheme?

 Well, it all starts with this here post…

 What is a color scheme?

 First a quick definition from our friends at Wikipedia (well, we like them; they probably don’t know we exist tbh):

 “In color theory, a color scheme is the choice of colors used in design for a range of media.”